Robust Adaptive Control of Linear Parameter-Varying Systems with Unmatched Uncertainties: Application to Flight Control

-\black{The adaptive flight control design often proceeds with a control augmentation architecture (CAA)\cite{wise2006adaptive-flight}, which includes a baseline control law in the form of \cref{eq:control-baseline-general}, designed for the nominal plant to achieve desired closed-loop performance in the absence of uncertainties, and an adaptive control law $u(t)$ to handle the uncertainties.
+{The adaptive flight control design often proceeds with a control augmentation architecture (CAA)\cite{wise2006adaptive-flight}, which includes a baseline control law in the form of \cref{eq:control-baseline-general}, designed for the nominal plant to achieve desired closed-loop performance in the absence of uncertainties, and an adaptive control law $u(t)$ to handle the uncertainties.
 Within this CAA, $u_\textup{total}(t) = u_\bl(t)+ u(t)$}.
 As noted in \cite{biannic1997parameter}, it is desirable that the response of AoA to a longitudinal stick input approximates a second-order transfer function.
 Furthermore, pilots like higher (lower) bandwidth at higher (lower) speeds during up-and-away flight.
 We therefore design $K_x(\theta)$ such that the natural frequency of the nominal closed-loop system $\dot{x} ={A_m(\theta)}x$ with $A_m(\theta)= A(\theta)+B(\theta)K_x(\theta)$ ranges from 2 rad/s at $\bar q_{\min}$ to 6 rad/s at $\bar q_{\max}$, and the damping ratio is lower bounded by 0.7.
-Here we used the method based on PD Lyapunov functions proposed \cite{Wu96Induced} for designing the LPV gain $K_x(\theta)$, where pole placement constraints are enforced following \cite{chilali1996pole} to satisfy the requirements mentioned above for natural frequency and damping ratio. \black{Note that a matrix $P(\theta)$ was automatically generated from this design process to satisfy \cref{assump:desired-dynamics-stable-Lyapunov} (see also \cref{rem:desired-dynamics-stable-Lyapunov}). } \black{The open-loop and closed-loop poles when $\barqs$ changes from $-1$ to $1$ with $V_s=1$, are given in \cite{zhao2021RALPV}.} It can be verified that \cref{assump:B-lipschitz-bounded} holds with the constants $L_{B}$, \black{$L_{B^\dag}$} and \black{$L_{K_x}$} that can be computed numerically.
+Here we used the method based on PD Lyapunov functions proposed \cite{Wu96Induced} for designing the LPV gain $K_x(\theta)$, where pole placement constraints are enforced following \cite{chilali1996pole} to satisfy the requirements mentioned above for natural frequency and damping ratio. {Note that a matrix $P(\theta)$ was automatically generated from this design process to satisfy \cref{assump:desired-dynamics-stable-Lyapunov} (see also \cref{rem:desired-dynamics-stable-Lyapunov}). } {The open-loop and closed-loop poles when $\barqs$ changes from $-1$ to $1$ with $V_s=1$, are \red{shown in Fig.~\ref{fig:OL_CL_poles}, where the dashed lines denote a damping ratio equal to 0.7. }.} It can be verified that \cref{assump:B-lipschitz-bounded} holds with the constants $L_{B}$, {$L_{B^\dag}$} and {$L_{K_x}$} that can be computed numerically.